-This page covers the basics for converting your computer to use the Cyrillic alphabet.
+This guide covers the basics for converting your computer to use the Cyrillic alphabet.

 - Go to Control Panel, then Clock, Language, Region.